 - Aseels are very active chickens, and if you have a garden in your backyard, they can be very beneficial.
 They are perfect at pest control and eat all grasshoppers, snails, and other pests that threaten what is growing in your garden.

-- Keeping your own chicken for feeding is very healthy.
-The Aseel (Asil) chickens have plenty of meat to go around for a family.
-Having these active birds in your backyard also helps in boosting your stress levels.
+- Keeping your chicken for feeding is very healthy.
+The Aseel (Asil) chickens have plenty of meat for a family.
+Having these active birds in your backyard also helps boost your stress levels.

 Problems in Raising Aseel Chicken

 - Aseel chickens require a lot of space to be raised.
 They are quite active and love to run around.
-Even if it is the first flock, you plan to introduce to your backyard, make sure you build a big enough coop to accommodate their movements.
+Even if it is the first flock you plan to introduce to your backyard, build a big enough coop to accommodate their movements.

-- Chicken may seem like just livestock, but chances are that you may grow attached to them just like you would to your cat or dog.
-This means that you will have heartbreak when they fight to the death or every time you have to put one down for their meat.
+- Chicken may seem like just livestock, but you may grow attached to them like your cat or dog.
+This means you will have heartbreak when they fight to the death, or you must put one down for their meat.

 - The Aseel’s lifespan is generally longer than that of your other pets at home.
-If you are not ready to take care of a bird for that long, then they should not be your first choice for pets.
+If you are not ready to care for a bird for that long, it should not be your first choice for pets.

 - Considering their combat nature, the Aseel (Asil) chicken breed is quite noisy.
 Their sounds are as loud as a dog’s bark, and the roosters crow all day long.
 The hens are quite noisy as well.
 This may lead to noise complaints from your neighbors.

-- Because they can fight dangerously, aseels require your attention for most of the day.
+- Because they can fight dangerously, Aseels require your attention most of the day.
 You need to feed them in the morning, keep an eye on their feeding habits, and ensure they are safe among themselves.

-- They take a long time to mature, and you have to wait a while to benefit from them.
+- They take a long time to mature, and you must wait a while to benefit from them.

 FAQs